suhasagg/AxiomCart_Voice_Shopping_Assistant/README.md

 # AxiomCart — Voice-Enabled Multi-Agent Shopping Assistant

-> Principal+/Distinguished-level reference architecture for stateful, voice-first agentic commerce.
-This repository is educational: product data and checkout are simulated; it never charges a payment method.

 ## Executive summary
 AxiomCart turns speech or text into grounded shopping assistance using a **LangGraph StateGraph**.
 An Orchestrator classifies the request, dispatches specialized Product and Support capabilities, and a Synthesizer produces one answer.
 The Product Agent uses catalog RAG; Support is grounded in policy knowledge. `MemorySaver` checkpoints graph state by `thread_id`.
 Checkout-like intent crosses a human approval boundary.
 Whisper transcription and OpenAI TTS are provider adapters; `OFFLINE_MODE=true` makes development deterministic.